-Heads of department and tutors must consider each candidate's performance over the course of study and make a realistic judgement of the grade each candidate would have been most likely to get if they had taken their assessment(s) this spring/summer.
-This includes 'Fail' grades.
+Heads of department and tutors should consider each candidate's performance over the course of study and make a realistic judgement of the grade each candidate would have been most likely to get if they had taken the assessment this summer.
+This would also include U grades.

-2.2 Sources of evidence
+2.3.
+Sources of evidence